envoyproxy/nighthawk/source/server/README.md

 --concurrency <uint32_t>
 # of worker threads to run

+--base-id-path <string>
+path to which the base ID is written

+--use-dynamic-base-id
+the server chooses a base ID dynamically.
+Supersedes a static base ID.
+May not be used when the restart epoch is non-zero.

 --base-id <uint32_t>
 base ID so that multiple envoys can run on the same host if needed